 Information about the Program Committee, the allocation of observing time etc. can be seen at the Effelsberg Program Committee web page.

 There are three deadlines a year, normally around February 1st, June 1st, October 1st.
 The Effelsberg telescope is one of the World's largest fully steerable instruments.
 This extreme-precision antenna is used exclusively for research in radio astronomy, both as a stand-alone instrument as well as for Very Long Baseline Interferometry (VLBI) experiments.
+Access to the telescope is open to all qualified astronomers.
+Use of the instrument by scientists from outside the MPIfR is strongly encouraged.
+The institute can provide support and advice on project preparation, observation, and data analysis.

 Receiving systems cover the frequency range from 0.3 to 96 GHz.
 The actual availability of the receivers depends on technical circumstances and proposal pressure.
 A description of the receivers, information about calibration parameters, system temperature, sensitivity, etc. can be found here.

-VLBI For VLBI proposals special rules apply: For proposals which request Effelsberg as part of the European VLBI Network (EVN) see: http://www.evlbi.org/access/access.html Information on proposals for the Global mm-VLBI network can be found on http://www.mpifr-bonn.mpg.de/div/vlbi/globalmm/index.html.
+How to submit Applicants should use the NorthStar proposal tool for preparation and submission of their observing requests.
+North Star is reachable at https://northstar.mpifr-bonn.mpg.de .
+No other proposal submission will be accepted.
+VLBI For VLBI proposals special rules apply: For proposals which request Effelsberg as part of the European VLBI Network (EVN) see: https://www.evlbi.org/proposal-submission Information on proposals for the Global mm-VLBI network can be found on http://www.mpifr-bonn.mpg.de/div/vlbi/globalmm/index.html.

 |